kitnil/awesome/README.md

 ## Shell

+- [wikiman](https://github.com/filiparag/wikiman) - Wikiman is an offline search engine for manual pages, Arch Wiki, Gentoo Wiki and other documentation.
+- [stay-at-home](https://github.com/junhoyeo/stay-at-home) - 🏠 This shell script makes sure you stay at home, safely.
 - [charpicker](https://github.com/NoraCodes/charpicker) - A fast, simple Emoji and special character picker for X and Wayland
 - [git-deploy](https://github.com/benrady/git-deploy) - An ultra-lightweight continuous deployment tool packaged as a git plugin
 - [cleandiff](https://github.com/masukomi/cleandiff) - CleanDiff is a better diffing tool, that's easier on your brain.